Paid Sick Leave in California

 Employers can choose to provide more PSL hours or days off.
 Employers can choose to have a PSL policy that provides all of the hours at one time, or the policy can require employees to earn the paid sick leave hours in an accrual plan.
 Employees under an accrual plan must earn at least one hour of paid sick leave for each 30 hours of work.

-Supplemental Paid Sick Leave for COVID-19 (SPSL)
+No longer available: Supplemental Paid Sick Leave for COVID-19 (SPSL)

-Supplemental Paid Sick Leave for COVID-19 is a new law from 2021 that required employers to provide additional paid time off for certain COVID-19 reasons.
-A similar SPSL law for 2022 was in effect until December 31, 2022.
+Supplemental Paid Sick Leave (SPSL) for COVID-19 was a law in 2021 and 2022 that required employers to provide additional paid time off for certain COVID-19 reasons.
+The law expired on December 31, 2022.
+Read more about 2022 SPSL if you think you should have received this additional paid time off due to COVID-19 in 2021 or 2022. .

 Other Paid Leave Options